 You can find further information and questions about PMR below:

-PMR is not a serious condition; however, it does put you at an increased risk of developing a serious complication known as giant cell arteritis or temporal arteritis.
-Giant-cell arteritis causes the blood vessels in your head to become inflamed, reducing blood flow.
-If you have PMR and develop persistent headaches, visual disturbances, or jaw pain when eating, you should see your GP or another doctor immediately.
+While PMR is not considered a serious condition, it does mean you have an increased risk of a condition called giant cell arteritis or temporal arteritis.
+This condition leads to inflammation in the blood vessels of your head, reducing blood flow.
+If you’re diagnosed with PMR and start experiencing persistent headaches, issues with vision, or jaw pain while eating, it’s crucial to consult your doctor immediately.

 No. Although both of these conditions cause widespread pain and stiffness, PMR and fibromyalgia are different.
-PMR causes inflammation, whereas fibromyalgia doesn’t.
+The main difference is that PMR causes inflammation, whereas fibromyalgia doesn’t.

 Recommended further advice is available from: